Sorsa55/AzureFileSyncAndDashboard/README.md

 Access key which can be found by going to security and networking and then access key.
 Then you can either use it localy or upload it to VM.

+Also there is atleast not yet no real frontend in dashboard just generic html stuff(was not priority at all)